shawal-mbalire/embed-check/README.md

 - Idempotent and safe to re-run
 - Verbose mode for extra info and sources
 - Easily extensible: add more tools or families as needed
+- **Cross-platform:** Auto-detects your OS and uses the right package manager or provides manual instructions

 ## Quick Install
 Install the latest version directly from GitHub with this one-liner: